One of the Top Reasons Newborns Need Urgent Care

 As a mom, pediatrician, and pediatric emergency physician, PM Pediatrics Senior Medical Advisor Dr. Christina Johns is your go-to for the latest on COVID-19, seasonal illnesses, common injuries and more.
 Follow her on Instagram and Facebook so you don’t miss a thing!

 PM Pediatrics Urgent Care is open late daily, for patients newborn through age 26.
-With locations in Pennsylvania in Abington, Springfield, Wynnewood, and Wayne, as well as Cherry Hill, NJ, our pediatric experts are available to provide the guidance and care your family needs.
+With locations in Pennsylvania in Abington, as well as several in NJ, their pediatric experts are available to provide the guidance and care your family needs.
 COVID-19 testing options are also available for children and the adult/caregiver who accompanies them.
 Visit pmpediatrics.com for more information, you may also call ahead or make an appointment on the app.